-1. Explain the significance of key people, facts, and events of the period under study, and develop standards to judge them from a historical-cultural perspective

-2. Demonstrate the importance of traditions of thought and ethical values in historical change

-3. Expand their vocabulary

-4. Evaluate historical arguments, judging the appropriateness of both logic and content

-5. Adapt scholarly processes of analysis, interpretation, and synthesis to articulate their own points of view, demonstrating a command of relevant facts and a framework of logical deduction...

-- Drawing inferences from data - Differentiating between facts, value judgments, and generalizations - Differentiating between description and explanation - Recognizing the role of cause and effect in historical analysis
+- 1. Explain the significance of key people, facts, and events of the period under study, and develop standards to judge them from a historical-cultural perspective - 2.
+Demonstrate the importance of traditions of thought and ethical values in historical change - 3.
+Expand their vocabulary - 4.
+Evaluate historical arguments, judging the appropriateness of both logic and content - 5.
+Adapt scholarly processes of analysis, interpretation, and synthesis to articulate their own points of view, demonstrating command of relevant facts and framework of logical deduction... - Drawing inferences from data - Differentiating between facts, value judgments, and generalizations - Differentiating between description and explanation - Recognizing the role of cause and effect in historical analysis

-History is absolutely do-able if you think strategically.
-Think about overall trends.
-File facts away according to what they mean for major trends.
-The specific details absorbed in the course material will mean little unless you can do that.
-You are encouraged to put together your own interpretations of the facts.

-COURSEWORK-
+Coursework-